elgeeko1/audiophilia/README.md

 Ansible scripts to configure a Linux target with:

 - Drivers for an IR transmitter ('blaster') via lirc
-- Node server and module lirc_web to translate web requests to IR commands
+- Dockerized node server and module lirc_web to translate web requests to IR commands
+- An example remote code configuration for a Yahama RAS13 remote (AS-301 and AS-501 amplifiers)

 ## What this Isn't